stefan1niculae/easyVim/content/landing.md

  - challenge your friends to complete Vim challenges
  - earn badges to show off your mastery
  - advance in level and unlock harder challenges and more advanced Vim chapters
- - earn gold and customize your experiece as you see fit
+ - earn gold and customize your experience as you see fit

 Sign in below and start learning now!